scurtis7/InterviewME/README.md

 # InterviewME Application

+This application was written to showcase my technical expertise.
+Athletes hone their skills by practicing and this project is that for me.
+Plus I really enjoy writing software and lets face it, we do side projects to get better at our skill so we can find the best job.
+Why not combine the two and write an app to interview yourself.

-This is a Spring Boot application with an Angular front end.
-The application will quiz you with typical interview questions on various topics.
-The plan is to have an Angular and a React front end.
+This is a Spring Boot application with an Angular front end, among other technologies (see tags below).
+You can add categories and add questions for the categories.
+When you are ready to interview yourself, you pick the categories for the interview and the skill level.
+The application will retrieve your questions and randomize the order.
+The question is displayed with the answer hidden until you want to see it.

+The plan is to add a React front end eventually.
+I have a little experience with React but would like to hone that skill as well.

 That's the goal anyway.  :)